-Abdominoplasty, more commonly called a tummy tuck, is a surgical procedure which removes excess skin and fat from the middle and lower abdomen, and tightens the abdominal muscle wall and connective tissues, to create a firmer, flatter abdomen and slimmer waist.
+More commonly called a tummy tuck, it is a surgical procedure which removes excess skin and fat from the middle and lower abdomen, and tightens the abdominal muscle wall and connective tissues, to create a firmer, flatter abdomen and slimmer waist.
 To get the best possible results we routinely include hips liposuction as a complimentary procedure to abdominoplasty to recontour and reshape the entire abdomen, flank, waist and any ‘love handles’.

 Extra skin, fat and weak muscles around the abdomen can be naturally caused by pregnancy, old age or even relatively minor weight gain which proves resistant to an improved diet and exercise.
 As we age fat is often redistributed to our hips and abdomen, a phenomenon that may be hard to shift through exercise and diet alone.
-These areas known as “stubborn fat areas”
+These areas are known as “stubborn fat areas”

-Why go to Dr. Barnouti for your tummy tuck or abdominoplasty?
+Why go to Dr. Barnouti?

-At our Sydney plastic surgery Dr Barnouti routinely combines the abdominoplasty procedure with waistline, love handle and/or abdomen liposuction at no extra cost to get the results you expect.
+At our Sydney plastic surgery, Dr Barnouti routinely combines the abdominoplasty procedure with waistline, love handle and/or abdomen liposuction at no extra cost to get the results you expect.

-What will happen during my tummy tuck or abdominoplasty consultation?
+What happens during my consultation?

-Your medical history is very important including previous pregnancies and their effects on the abdomen, previous surgical procedures (including laparoscopic procedures), your history of weight gain and loss, any future plans for pregnancy and any history of medical problems such as diabetes.
+Your medical history is very important, including previous pregnancies and their effects on the abdomen, previous surgical procedures (including laparoscopic procedures), your history of weight gain and loss, any future plans for pregnancy and any history of medical problems such as diabetes.
 Smokers are advised to stop smoking two weeks before the surgery to encourage overall wellbeing.
-All these things will be noted and discussed during your abdominoplasty consultation.
+All these things will be noted and discussed during your consultation.